- Introduction -

 - Podcasts -

-The first three episodes in the Carrie Grover podcast series are available for listening.
+The first four episodes in the Carrie Grover podcast series are available for listening.
 Through these podcasts I tell many of the family stories and pertinent historical information.
 Music is interwoven throughout, and the listener can hear actual Library of Congress recordings of Carrie singing her family songs, or more often, newer renditions by contemporary artists.
 A few of Grover's descendants chime in with readings and story telling as well.
 The podcasts were recorded at Cloud Studios in Seattle, Washington.

 - Music -

 Carrie Grover's extensive collection comes from several sources: Grover's songbook, A Heritage of Songs; her unpublished manuscript which I've named The Maine Manuscript; a handwritten ledger of notation and first verses belonging to Grover; and recordings of fiddle tunes and songs captured by song collectors Eloise Linscott, Sydney Robertson Cowell, and Alan Lomax during the early 1940's.
 Currently the collections below are available for viewing and download.